 View the entire route below or click on the following sections to see more detailed maps:

 The Maybrook Trailway can bring a number of benefits to surrounding communities (click a benefit below to learn more.):

 As the project moves forward and related documents are completed, they will be uploaded here for community member review and feedback.
 Please check back regularly for updates.

 Public informational meetings were held in Dutchess County on November 13, 2017 and Putnam County on November 14, 2017.
 The meetings included a presentation of the Draft Concept Plan followed by workshops to engage attendees and receive their questions and concerns.
-Future public meetings will be held as the design progresses and are expected to be scheduled for the Summer of 2018.
+Future public meetings will be held as the design progresses and are expected to be scheduled for early 2019.
 Meetings will be advertised in newspapers and on our website.
 Please check the website periodically for updates.
 Thank you.